Follow Us on Facebook

 Dyed Ribbon Flower

 9. Remove clothespin.
-Let ribbon set for several hours then remove and hang to dry.
+Let ribbon set for several hours, then hang to dry.

 Dye Ribbon Flower